Indigenous people of the Everglades region: Calusa

 Calusa villages often had more than 200 inhabitants, and their society was organized in a hierarchy.
 Apart from the cacique, other strata included priests and warriors.
 Family bonds promoted the hierarchy, and marriage between siblings was common among the elite.
 Fontaneda wrote, "These Indians have no gold, no silver, and less clothing.
 They go naked except for some breech cloths woven of palms, with which the men cover themselves; the women do the like with certain grass that grows on trees.
 This grass looks like wool, although it is different from it".
 Only one instance of structures was described: Carlos met Menéndez in a large house with windows and room for over a thousand people.

 The Spanish found Carlos uncontrollable, as their priests and the Calusa fought almost constantly.
 Carlos was killed when a Spanish soldier shot him with a crossbow.
 Following the death of cacique Carlos, leadership of the society passed to two caciques who were captured and killed by the Spanish.
 Estimated numbers of Calusa at the beginning of the occupation of the Spanish ranged from 4,000 to 7,000.
-The society endured a decline of power and population after Carlos; by 1697 their number was estimated to be about 1,000.By the early 1700's, warfare, slaving reads, and epidemics reduced South Florida populations; survivors relocated to missions near Havana or merged with refugee groups.
+The society endured a decline of power and population after Carlos; by 1697 their number was estimated to be about 1,000.
+By the early 1700s, warfare, slaving raids, and epidemics reduced South Florida populations; survivors relocated to missions near Havana or merged with refugee groups.
 In the early 18th century, the Calusa came under attack from the Yamasee to the north; many asked to be removed to Cuba, where almost 200 died of illness.
 Some relocated to Florida, and remnants may have been eventually assimilated into the Seminole culture, which developed during the 18th century.